 Travelling by bus

 We are committed to delivering a bus service which meets your travel requirements.
-We have recently have increased service frequency and reintroduced a number of routes, and we will continue to monitor bus capacities.
 We would like to share the ways in which we are encouraging and maintaining safe and responsible travel.

 Our advice and travel guidance is based on the Scottish Government’s Transport Transition Plan - advice on travelling safely.

 Travelling by bus during Covid-19

 Be responsible and adhere to the government's advice when travelling by bus during this difficult time.
 For all up-to-date travel advice please visit our Covid-19 Travel Advice page.

 Planning your journey

 Our journey planner provides a quick and easy way to find the best journey to suit your travel requirements.

 As we adapt to these unprecedented times, our street and paper timetables may be out of date.
 We strongly encourage you to use our website journey planner or app for up to date information and journey planning.

 Following the Scottish Government’s advice, we would recommend you stay at home and travel off peak if possible.